ExCiteS/geokey-epicollect/README.md

 # cm-epicollect

-Use [EpiCollect](http://www.epicollect.net/)'s phone app as a mobile client to collect data and store it with Community Maps.
+Use [EpiCollect](http://www.epicollect.net/)'s phone app as a mobile client to collect data and store it with [GeoKey](http://geokey.org).

 ## Quick start